 Halloween is always an excuse to eat candy.
-But what if you aren’t into artificially colored caramels or teeth achingly sweet confections?
+If you aren’t into artificially colored caramels or teeth-achingly sweet confections, this is the right recipe for you.
 My ideal Halloween includes real chocolates, peanut butter and caramel… aka, rich, fudgy and decadent.

-Last weekend was one of those delightfully relaxing weekends with not much going on- which gave me time to experiment in the kitchen.
+Last weekend was one of those delightful weekends where not much was going on.
+I had time to appreciate recipe testing.
 I spent some time with chocolate fudge and decadent caramel and salty pretzels.
 Last weekend, I took the time to bask in the scent of sweet sugars caramelizing and peanut butter and chocolate fusing together.
 I spent the afternoon licking peanut butter off my fingers and big brown puppy eyes following my every move in hopes I’d share.

-I adore the fact that these bars are vegan, gluten free and no bake.
+I simply adore these bars for being vegan, gluten-free and no-bake.
 I am blissfully ecstatic about their melt- in-your-mouth texture and utterly delicious flavor.
-The medley of those flavors create an easy version of about 5 different candy bars all rolled into one.
-And I am just beyond happy that all this is created with whole, natural and healthy ingredients!
+The medley of those flavors create an easy version of about 5 different candy bars all rolled into one… made with natural ingredients to boot!

 If you’re wondering, last weekend was absolutely perfect.
 Do yourself a favor and make this weekend perfect too.